 Equipment : Cotton wool balls, bowls, spoons, blindfold

-How To Play: Split into pairs or teams.
+How To Play: Divide kids into pairs or teams.
 Give each team a bowl full of cotton wool balls plus an empty bowl and a spoon.
 Blindfold a member of each team and on the word "GO" they have to see how many balls they can transfer from one bowl to the other within 30 seconds.
 It is very funny to watch because the cotton wool balls are so light that they are not sure if they are picking any up or not.

 Bowl the Alien